ZhgChg.Li

 const firstRowColumnsRange = targetSheet.getRange(1, 1, 1, targetSheet.getLastColumn()); // Get the first row (date) data range

-const firstRowColumns = firstRowColumnsRange.getValues()[0]; // Get the values of the data range 0 = first row
+const firstRowColumns = firstRowColumnsRange.getValues()[0]; // Get the values of the range, 0 = first row

 if (columnIndex >= 0) {